 Now you must have known the basics of how to create a web app.
 After doing research you need to consider the features and functionalities that you will include.
 The features should address the problem and give a reasonable solution.
 Try to consider factors like speed, and security but the app should also be user-friendly.
 It’s best if you apply the Moscow approach.
 Moscow stands for:

 Sketch the UI & UX

 You have to put yourself in users’ shoes to think about what will be the best workflow that your audience will like.
 You need to consider your competitors and their services.
-Have a quick overview of the competitors products.
+Have a quick overview of the competitor’s products.
 This will help you in creating a better product than your competitors.
 It’s best to give free trials and practices.
 Try to create the best workflow possible and consider the positive and negative points.
 You can make sketches to get a better idea.
-Sketch the structure of your web app User Interface (UI) and User Experience (UE). it should basically be an outline on how the app will work.
+Sketch the structure of your web app User Interface (UI) and User Experience (UE). it should basically be an outline of how the app will work.

-Create Wireframe and Prototypes
+Create Wireframes and Prototypes